 Accordingly, law schools are an appropriate place for considered reforms to integrate the principles inherent in the lawyer's oath source might be good here.
 Integrating these principles - honesty, integrity, fairness, and the rule of law - into Professional Responsibility (PR) courses would find faculty support if the MPRE assessed these ethical principles.
-Legal ethics involve not just adherence to the law but also embodying professional aspirations that guide lawyers in navigating moral complexities within the legal system.281 The challenges exposed by recent events, particularly the attempts to undermine democratic processes during the 2020 presidential election, underscore the critical need to reinforce these principles from the outset of legal education.282
+Legal ethics involve not just adherence to the law but also embodying professional aspirations that guide lawyers in navigating moral complexities within the legal system.280 The challenges exposed by recent events, particularly the attempts to undermine democratic processes during the 2020 presidential election, underscore the critical need to reinforce these principles from the outset of legal education.281

 The MPRE should be revised to assess these broader foundational ethical principles.
 This would force PR courses to not merely focus on the Model Rules of Professional Conduct; these courses would then delve deeper into the historical and philosophical foundations of the legal profession's commitment to democracy and the rule of law.
-This approach would help students understand that their responsibilities as lawyers extend beyond client representation to include upholding the very structures that sustain democratic governance.
-Incorporating case studies and simulations that present students with real-world ethical dilemmas is essential for bridging the gap between theory and practice.283 For instance, scenarios based on the legal challenges surrounding the 2020 election can be utilized to illustrate the importance of ethical
+This approach would help students understand that their responsibilities as lawyers extend beyond client representation to include upholding the structures that sustain democratic verv governance.
+Incorporating case studies and simulations that present students with real-world ethical dilemmas is essential for bridging the gap between theory and practice.282 For instance, scenarios based on the legal challenges surrounding the 2020

-281 See Hazard, supra note 2, at 574.
+280 See Hazard, supra note 2, at 574.

-282 See Luttig, supra note 84, at 2-7.
+281 See Luttig, supra note 84, at 2-7.